nerdatmath/plfa/src/plfa/part1/Equality.lagda.md

 for trans.
 Can you see why?
 (Hint: look at the definition of `_≡⟨_⟩_`)

 ```
--- Your code goes here
+-- It's a circular definition.
 ```

 ## Chains of equations, another example